awsdocs/aws-java-developer-guide-v2/doc_source/ddb-en-client-extensions.md

      .addAttribute(Instant.class, a -> a.name("lastUpdate")
                                         .getter(Customer::getLastUpdate)
                                         .setter(Customer::setLastUpdate)
-                                        // Applying the 'autoGeneratedTimestamp' tag to the attribute .tags(AutoGeneratedTimestampRecordExtension.AttributeTags.autoGeneratedTimestampAttribute())
+                                        // Applying the 'autoGeneratedTimestamp' tag to the attribute.
+                                        .tags(AutoGeneratedTimestampRecordExtension.AttributeTags.autoGeneratedTimestampAttribute())
 ```